Written by Alexandra Thompson on May 3 , 2023

 It’s also worth asking: What’s the difference between SEO content writing and typical copywriting?

-SEO content is traditionally created to inform or educate the reader (while also improving search engine rankings).
-Copywriting, on the other hand, is intended to convert readers into buyers.
+SEO content is traditionally created to inform or educate the reader (while improving search engine rankings).
+On the other hand, copywriting is intended to convert readers into buyers.
 SEO copywriting includes elements of both traditional copywriting and SEO-focused content.

-SEO content writers often have experience in multiple facets of content creation and know how to tweak the terminology and tone of a piece depending on the ultimate goal of the campaign.
+SEO content writers often have experience in multiple facets of content creation and know how to tweak a piece’s terminology and tone depending on the campaign’s ultimate goal.

 3 steps to get started with SEO content writing